Why Do You Need to Visit the Galapagos and Create a Galapagos Itinerary?

 Travel in the Galapagos By Land, Not Sea

 Yeah well, that feeling lasted about 10 minutes until I looked at the price of some of these boat tours and nearly choked as my bank account cried out to me in total hysterics.
 But then I thought well maybe there are some awesome sites on the boat tour that you just can’t see on the land tours, but not really.
-So for me, I kind of realized that there were no major benefit to taking a cruise, only the ever-present danger of getting completely and totally sea sick (Sea sickness is the worst and sealed my fate as a land lubber through and through.
+So for me, I kind of realized that there was no major benefit to taking a cruise, only the ever-present danger of getting completely and totally sea sick (Sea sickness is the worst and sealed my fate as a land lubber through and through.
 A fate that I do not regret embracing).

 ***I swear, I’m not lying about the cruise ship option.
 I saw most of the Galapagos cruises at the same locations as me, so clearly I wasn’t missing out, just saving money by forgoing an insanely expensive tour.